-- Our analysis for the finite case was based on |H| - This translates into infinite sample complexity - We can derive a different notion of complexity for infinite hypothesis spaces by considering only the number of points that can be correctly classified by some member of H
+- Our analysis for the finite case was based on |H| - If H isn't finite, this translates into infinite sample complexity - We can derive a different notion of complexity for infinite hypothesis spaces by considering only the number of points that can be correctly classified by some member of H - We will only consider the binary case for now

-- How many points in 1-D can be correctly classified by a linear separator? - 2 points:
+How many points in 1-D can be correctly classified by a linear separator?

+- 2 points:

-- How many points in 1-D can be correctly classified by a linear separator? - 2 points:
+How many points in 1-D can be correctly classified by a linear separator?

+- 2 points: